 These stones represented remembrance for old generations and new, the elderly and the young, for the individual and the community.
 And through this remembrance, their adoration and awe of God was renewed.
-We want to see this faith-restoring remembrance in 21st century Christians.
+We want to see this faith-restoring remembrance established in the 21st century church.

 1 Samuel 7:7-12 depicts the Israelites under imminent attack from the Philistines.
 God leads them to victory, so Samuel erects a large stone and names it Ebenezer, meaning ‘the stone of help’.
 Samuel recognised the source of their victory and publically declared it.
 By commemorating God’s goodness in a permanent way, it ensured that the Israelites would not forget God’s grace.
 The memorial stones made sure that all glory went to God, the illustrator of Israel’s success.

 What can we learn?